-Broccoli is extra delicious in these roasted broccoli buddha bowls!
+Broccoli is extra delicious in these roasted broccoli bowls!
 Piled with quinoa, vegan sausage, fresh herbs, and an easy roasted red pepper sauce this recipe is hearty, healthy, and so good!

 Sometimes my recipes come about because I want to experiment in the kitchen–I like to work on new techniques or discover new flavors.
 Other times, I’m just craving loads of roasted broccoli!
 As in, it’s all I want to eat right now.